andreagaspari/oauth-bridge/README.md

 ## Output / Responses
 - `POST /auth/{provider}/start` — on success returns a 302 Location pointing at the provider authorization URL (or returns a short one-time token for the client to consume).
-- `GET /callback` — after token exchange the Bridge will attempt a server->server POST to the client's callback; if that fails it returns a minimal auto-submitting HTML form that POSTs `access_token`, `refresh_token`, and optionally `_wpnonce` to the client.
+- `GET /callback` — after token exchange the Bridge delivers a minimal auto-submitting HTML form that POSTs `access_token`, `refresh_token`, and optionally `_wpnonce` to the client.
+By default the Bridge does not perform a server->server POST to the client's callback to maximize compatibility with hosts behind firewalls.
+Server->server callback POSTs can be enabled explicitly in bridge configuration but are disabled by default for security and compatibility.
 - `POST /auth/{provider}/refresh` — returns provider JSON (typically `access_token`, `expires_in`, `scope`, `token_type`).

 ## Recommended flow (server-to-server)